jcatw/scnn/README.md

 SCNN
 ====

-An implementation of search-convolutional neural networks [1], a new model for graph-structured data.
+An implementation of ~~search-~~diffusion-convolutional neural networks, a new model for graph-structured data.

 Installation
 ------------